 In a lot of ways, making selections for my annual end-of-year editor’s picks was tougher than it’s ever been.
 Amazing car heroes you don’t know about, investigations into deadly tires and shady shops, the joys of driving old analog Hondas, road trips into the fake apocalypse and the real stories behind The Fast and The Furious—we had a ton of strong work from our staff and contributors this year, and it showcased our most diverse array of story subjects probably ever.
 (Not to mention it was done under the cloud of yet another corporate overhaul; a note to new owners, imagine what we can do when we’re not under that cloud!)

 Our mandate at Jalopnik is to give you something different than what you get in the rest of the car landscape, which is full of rewritten press releases, anodyne reviews and soulless buying guides.
 We aim to give you great stories about cars and the humans involved with them.
 I hope we pulled that off better than ever in 2018.
-Reading this list, I think we came close.
+In creating this list, I think we did.

 I’ll start with an easy one that showed up late in the year, but one that I had been bugging Raphael Orlove to finish since at least January.
 He’s been researching the failed launch of Mazda’s luxury brand for almost a decade himself, and it shows in this great retrospective.
 Would Amati have survived and been successful?
 I don’t really think so, and I’m just glad Mazda is around at all these days.